bfops/playform/README.md

   * Dig tool: Right mouse button
   * Toggle HUD: H

-One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
+One mob (red rectangular block) spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
 If you get too far away from it, it'll probably get lost and fall through the planet.
-It's a little needy.
+It's a little needy that way.

 ## License & Credit

 I'm not intimately familiar with how licensing works: if I've done something wrong, please let me know.
-My intent is that Playform itself is MIT licensed (see the LICENSE file).
+To state my intent in a non-legally-binding way: I want Playform itself (i.e. the code I've written in this repository) is MIT licensed (see the LICENSE file).
-It includes some snippets that can be easily found published online, and that code usually comes with links to the online source.
+It includes some snippets that can be easily found published online, and that code should come with links to the online source.

 Some of the assets are not mine, and I don't own the rights to them.
 In particular, thanks to: